I tried importing a Tableau .twbx file using the /importBI command in Databricks AI/BI Dashboard

 Download the .twbx File from Tableau Cloud

 Open a workbook in Tableau Cloud, click the Download button at the top of the screen, and select Tableau Workbook to download the workbook file.
 In this environment, it was downloaded as a .twbx file.
-Depending on the environment, permissions, and workbook configuration, the available format may be either .twb or .twbx.
+Depending on the environment, permissions, and workbook configuration, the available format may be .twb or .twbx.

 2026-06-28_11h10_16